Corytophanes hernandesii

 Corytophanes hernandesii, also known commonly as Hernandez's helmeted basilisk and el turipache de montaña in Spanish, is a species of lizard in the family Corytophanidae.
 The species is native to Central America and southern Mexico.

+A Hernandez's helmeted basilisk at a reptile expo in Las Vegas.

 Etymology

 The specific name, hernandesii, is in honor of Spanish naturalist Francisco Hernández (1514–1587).

 Geographic range

 C. hernandesii is found in Belize, Guatemala, and Honduras, and in the southern Mexican states of Campeche, Chiapas, Oaxaca, Puebla, Quintana Roo, San Luis Potosí, Veracruz, and Yucatán.

 Habitat

 The preferred natural habitat of C. hernandesii is forest, at altitudes from sea level to 1,300 m.

 Behavior

 C. hernandesii is diurnal and mostly arboreal.